fbraem/kwai-api/src/kwai/Modules/News/README.md

 Create News
 -----------
-:x: An author can create a new story.
-A new story is not published yet.
+:heavy_check_mark: An author can create a new story.

 Update News
 -----------
 :x: An author can update its own stories.
-:x: An editor can update any story.
+:heavy_check_mark: An editor can update any story.
+> Currently an author can edit any story

 Remove News
 -----------
 :x: An author can remove its own stories.
-:x: An editor can remove any story.
+:heavy_check_mark: An editor can remove any story.
+> Currently an author can delete any story

 Publish News
 ------------